“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 The U.S. Food and Drug Administration is warning pet owners and veterinarians of the risk of serious neurologic events including seizures, muscle tremors, and ataxia in dogs and cats treated with certain flea and tick medications.

-Pet owners using flea and tick medications in the isoxazoline class – specifically Bravecto, Nexgard or Simparica and the newest FDA-approved flea/tick medication Credelio – are urged to closely monitor their pets for adverse neurologic events.
+Pet owners using flea and tick medications in the isoxazoline class – specifically Bravecto (tablets for dogs OR topical for dogs or cats), Nexgard (tablets for dogs) or Simparica (tablets for dogs), Credelio (tablets for dogs) and Revolution Plus (topical solution for cats) – are urged to closely monitor their pets for adverse neurologic events.

 Since these products obtained their respective FDA approvals, data received by the agency as part of its routine post-marketing activities indicates that some animals receiving Bravecto, Nexgard or Simparica have experienced adverse events such as muscle tremors, ataxia, and seizures.
 Another product in this class, Credelio, recently received FDA approval.
 These products are approved for the treatment and prevention of flea infestations, and the treatment and control of tick infestations.